skyprolk/Fontoshan-English-Handwrite/README.md

    - For Windows: Right-click on the font file and select "_Install._"
    - For Mac: Double-click the font file and click "_Install Font._"

-## USAGE
+## Usage

 Feel free to use Fontoshan English Handwrite for both personal and commercial projects.
 However, please adhere to the terms outlined in the LICENSE.txt file.

 If used in commercial projects, it is appreciated but not mandatory to provide attribution to SKY PRODUCTION.

 ### ENJOY YOUR FONT!
-### Thank you for choosing Fontoshan English Handwrite.
+#### Thank you for choosing Fontoshan English Handwrite.
 We hope you enjoy using it in your creative projects!